12. Processing Data in Groups

-Let us consider (once again) a subset of the US Centres for Disease Control and Prevention National Health and Nutrition Examination Survey data, this time carrying some body measures (P_BMX) and demographics (P_DEMO).
+Consider another subset of the US Centres for Disease Control and Prevention National Health and Nutrition Examination Survey, this time carrying some body measures (P_BMX) together with demographics (P_DEMO).

 nhanes = pd.read_csv("https://raw.githubusercontent.com/gagolews/" +